DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/02-regression/homework.md

 Options:
 - 0.35
-- 0.035
+- 0.135
-- 0.45
+- 0.450
-- 0.045
+- 0.245

 ## Submit the results

-* Submit your results here: https://forms.gle/WCVb4KMNsgbkuJtr6
+- Submit your results here: https://forms.gle/WCVb4KMNsgbkuJtr6
+- If your answer doesn't match options exactly, select the closest one.
-* You can submit your solution multiple times.
+- You can submit your solution multiple times.
 In this case, only the last submission will be used
-* If your answer doesn't match options exactly, select the closest one

 ## Deadline